bitsacm/learning-articles/CP1.md

 Competitive programming will make you very good at writing efficient programs quickly.
 If you get really serious with competitive programming, it will make you an expert in data structures and algorithms.

-I recommend all Computer Science students to at least try it out.
+All Computer Science students are recommended to try it out.

 So how to get started?